DanielCalvo/studies/AWS/UltimateAWSCertifiedSyOPSAdministratorAssociate/Section15_NetworkingRoute53/notes.md

+- Chapter status: Took notes attentively, got the quiz a bit wrong
+- Follow up on better understanding the difference between CNAMES and ALIAS, Stephan's explanation was a bit ambigious
+- Rewatch lectures 195 to better understand domain delegaton and lecture 187 to better understand CNAME vs ALIAS

 ### 182. Section introduction
 - Yay we'll check a bunch of stuff!
 DNS is cool.
 There are graphs!
 - Also 3rd party domains